Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Raltegravir/raltegravir_evaluation_report.md

 The fit resulted in an adequate description of all data.
 As there is no iv data available, it was not possible to clearly distinguish between clearance and absorption, resulting in a considerable correlation between Vmax and dissolution shape (Weibull).
 An attempt to fix Vmax to reported in vitro values, and only estimating absorption (lipophilicity and intestinal transcellular permeability) resulted in an underprediction of the clearance, and clearly indicated a need for increase in clearance.
 As described above, no reported intestinal permeability was found other than Caco2-permeability.
 Caco2-permeability could not be translated to effective intestinal permeability without a reference compound.
 Therefore it was decided to continue with the model where both Pint and Vmax were estimated.

 As a second step, clincial study data for all other formulations summarised in [section 2.2.2](#222-Clinical-data) were included for model fitting, including film-coated tablets (100-400mg MD, 200-400mg SD), chewable tablets (400mg fasted + fed) and oral granules in suspension (400mg).
 In this step, only the Weibull functions were estimated with all other parameters fixed based on the first step.
-Finally, as the Weibull functions were highly correlated (as expected), only dissolution shape was estimated as a last step.
+Finally, as the parameters of the Weibull functions were highly correlated (as expected), only dissolution shape was estimated as a last step.
 The model results show that the PBPK model of raltegravir adequately described the date for all formulations and doses available.

 ## 3.1 Raltegravir final input parameters